mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 The second way is that random forests randomly select only a subset of the features when evaluating how to split the data. scikit-learn's `RandomForestClassifier`, [for example](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html), only considers the square root of the number of features when searching for the thresholds that minimize Gini impurity.

 These methods might seem strange -- why wouldn't we use all our features, and why would we  purposely duplicate and drop rows in our data?
-And indeed, each individual tree we produce this way typically has significantly _worse_ predictive power.
-But when we combine 100 of these Swiss-cheese trees, a surprising result emerges: a forest that is collectively more accurate than our original decision trees.
+And indeed, each individual tree we produce this way often has significantly _worse_ predictive power than a normal decision tree.
+But when we aggregate dozens of these Swiss-cheese trees, a surprising result emerges: a forest that is collectively _more accurate_ than our original decision trees.

 ## Implementation
 Let's now implement a random forest in Python to see for ourselves.
 We'll start with the nodes of a tree, followed by a decision tree and finally a random forest.

-### Tree Nodes
+### Node
-Let's start with a `Node` class that will serve as a node in our decision tree.
+Let's start with a class that will serve as a node in our decision tree.
 The class will have the following attributes used for **training**:
 * A subset of data (or entire dataset for the root node)
-* The proportion of positive labels and Gini impurity of this subset.
+* The proportion of positive labels and Gini impurity of this subset
-* Pointers to left and right child nodes, set to `None` if the node is a leaf.
+* Pointers to left and right child nodes, set to `None` if the node is a leaf

 The class will also have the following attributes for **classifying new data**:
 * A feature name and threshold, used to point the input towards the left or right child node (if the node is not a leaf)
 * Which label to return (if the node is a leaf)

 We can construct a `Node` class that meets these criteria with the below code.
-While the [source code in GitHub](https://github.com/mgsosna/ML_projects/tree/master/random_forest) has docstrings and input validation, I'll just share the bare minimum here for readability.
-Note that we'll call this file `node.py` and reference it later.
+While the [source code in GitHub](https://github.com/mgsosna/ML_projects/tree/master/random_forest) has more thorough docstrings and input validation, I'll share a slimmed down version here for readability.
+Note that we'll call this file `node.py` and reference it in later files.

 {% include header-python.html %}
 ```python